Monica-sh/COMP3359_proj/README.md

-# Stock investment with Deep Q Learning
+# Stock trading with Deep Q Learning

 This is an implementation to perform stock investment with a deep reinforcement learning algorithm, Deep Q Learning.